-The Brief should have a strong narrative that ties together the Why, How and What of your project through clear, cogent writing.
-Tell the story of how your idea was born, developed, and manifest.
+Now that you have created an document that outlines all of the information you want to relate in the Brief, it is time to weave that information together into a strong narrative that ties together the Why, How and What and Who of your project through clear, cogent writing.
+Tell the story of how your idea was born, developed, and manifested.

-Create 1 post titled “The Brief” (v1 or v2 or final?) with text that includes the following 2 items, numbered:
+Create 1 post titled “The Brief” in the Writing tab with text that includes the following 2 items, numbered:

 - A 1-2 sentence project description for your transcript.
 This will serve as the basis of the Project Description that appears in your transcript.
 This description should not include the name of the project and should be written in the third person.
-On Thursday you and your teammates will add this under project settings.
+This was Question 1 in your Outline.

 Night Light Blankie: A child's sensory blanket that provides comfort and privacy in the high stress environment of the hospital using weight, textures, and light.
 The blanket transforms into a mini light up fort over a child’s head.